GoogleCloudPlatform/cloud-builders/dotnet/README.md

 used.
 You need make sure that you specify the right SDK so an SDK that supports `project.json` is used to build your project.

-## Building this Container Build step
+## Building this builder

-To build this builder, run the following command on this directory:
+To build this tool, run the following command on this directory:

 ```bash
 gcloud builds submit --config=./cloudbuild.yaml .
 ```

-This will build the Container Build step in your current GCP project.
+This will build the Cloud Build step in your current GCP project.